webplatform/docs/Main_Page/index.md

     <div class="inner">
     <h3>[[dom|DOM]]</h3>

-    <p>The DOM is the tree structure that browser turn web content into, which we can then manipulate using other technologies.
+    <p>The DOM is the tree structure that browser turns web content into, which we can then manipulate using other technologies.
 This section covers DOM-related features.</p>
     </div>

   </div>